frankframework/frankframework/FRANKDOC.md

 ![webappDeprecatedConfigChild](./picturesForContributors/webappDeprecatedConfigChild.jpg)

 It is taken from [RecordTransformer](./core/src/main/java/nl/nn/adapterframework/batch/RecordTransformer.java).
 The child called "child" is crossed out because method `registerChild()` is `@Deprecated`.
-Deprecated attributes are crossed out in the Attributes section when they are `@Deprecated`.
+Similarly, attributes are crossed out in the Attributes section when their setter is `@Deprecated`.

 ## Other JavaDoc tags